opensafely-core/actions-registry/uv-spike.md

 - A package-specific timestamp cutoff can be set via the `--exclude-newer-package` flag (new in version 0.8.4).
 Multiple packages can be specified.

-- A package's version must be older than the/its cutoff to be considered for installation, note that it does not need to be the latest version.
+- A package's version must be older than the global cutoff or its specific cutoff (whichever applies) to be considered for installation, note that it does not need to be the latest version.

 - `uv` commands work as aforementioned provided that the timestamp cutoff for the command and in the lockfile match, i.e. previously locked versions of packages will be preferred.